Learning stabilizer structure of quantum states: Applications

 We can improve the above result when we know that the unknown state $\ket{\psi}$ is produced by a Clifford circuit with few non-Clifford $T$ gates by utilizing Lemma~\ref{lem:stab_extent_clifford_T_circs} which bounds the stabilizer extent for such states.
 Note that this result could have been obtained using \cite{grewal2023efficient}. \begin{corollary} Let $\varepsilon'\in (0,1/2),\kappa\geq 1$.
 Let $\ket{\psi}$ is an unknown $n$-qubit quantum state produced by a circuit with Clifford gates and $t \in \mathbb{N}$ many $T$ gates.
 Assuming the algorithmic $\PFR$ conjecture, there is a $\poly(n,2^t,1/\varepsilon')$-time algorithm that, given access to $U_\psi$, $conU_\psi$, copies of $\ket{\psi}$, outputs $\ket{\phi}$ with $\chi(\ket{\phi}) = \poly(2^t,1/\varepsilon)$ such that

-The algorithm also gives a $\poly(n,2^t,1/\varepsilon')$-sized circuit that prepares~$\ket{\phi}$. \end{corollary} \begin{proof} This follows from Theorem~\ref{thm:learn_low_stab_extent_states} and the fact above which gives an upper bound on the stabilizer extent of states $\ket{\psi}$ produced by Clifford circuits with $t$ many $T$ gates as $\xi(\ket{\psi}) \leq 2^{t}$. \end{proof}
+The algorithm also gives a $\poly(n,2^t,1/\varepsilon')$-sized circuit that prepares~$\ket{\phi}$. \end{corollary} \begin{proof} This follows from Theorem~\ref{thm:learn_low_stab_extent_states} and the fact above which gives an upper bound on the stabilizer extent of states $\ket{\psi}$ produced by Clifford circuits with $t$ many $T$ gates as $\xi(\ket{\psi}) \leq 2^{t}$. \end{proof} We remark that except the work of~\cite{van2023quantum}, we are not aware of works that have looked at quantum state tomography of an unknown $\ket{\psi}$ given access to $U_\psi,\textsf{con}U_\psi$.
+It is an interesting open question if this access is necessary for proving the results above.